High Peak Junction: History as part of the High Peak Railway

 At the time of the railway's opening, apart from on the inclines, horses were the main form of power, and only minerals and goods were carried.
 These goods, which included coal, were primarily for local communities along the route.
 The carriage of limestone also played a predominant part, for this mineral was required in the manufacture of steel, and was found in abundance in this upland area.

-Initially static steam engines powered the inclines, but in 1833 the first locomotive was acquired for the line, and as such was one of the country's earliest railways, coming only seven years after George Stephenson's Stockton and Darlington railway had opened.
+Initially static steam engines powered the inclines, but in 1833 the first locomotive was acquired for the line, and as such was one of the country's earliest railways, coming only seven years after George Stephenson's Stockton and Darlington Railway had opened.
 It was to take 30 years before all horse motive-power was replaced by steam, but whilst there were engines on the line, water wagons had to be carried up the inclines from the wharf, for use by the stationary engines, and later by the locomotives, and for supply at isolated properties.
 There were over 20 rail tanks in total, many converted LNWR tenders, despatched from the wharf at a rate of about 100 a month and left in sidings along the route.
 Water was sparse up the line, but here at the wharf a hillside spring fed a tank which was located at Sheep Pasture bottom, across the line from the workshops.
 Apart from repairing wagons and locomotives, the company stock list records that in 1859 two locomotives were built at the workshops, but in reality they were more likely assembled here, for from 1840 parts were being bought from the Union Foundry in Derby.

 However, the railway was initially only a link in the canal network, and isolated from other railway lines.
 It terminated here at its southern end, and it was not until two decades later that physical connection was made with any main line, eliminating its dependence for trade on the canal.
-This connection was with the Manchester, Buxton, Matlock and Midlands Junction Railway at a point between Cromford and Whatstandwell stations (now on the Derwent Valley Line).
+This connection was with the Manchester, Buxton, Matlock and Midland Junction Railway at a point between Cromford and Whatstandwell stations (now on the Derwent Valley line).
 This was strictly the "High Peak Junction", this name not being used for this canal-side site until after closure of the line.
 (See below.)